jieggii/wg-node/docs/usage/manage-your-wg-node-instance.md

     Using **wg-node** HTTP API, you can easily create and manage new WireGuard clients, get useful information about node.

-Important thing to know: **all API requests must be signed using node client's private key**.
+Important thing to know: **all API requests must be signed using API user's private key**.
 What does it mean?

-1. HTTP request must contain `Client-Public-Key` header containing (you won't believe) node client's public key.
+1. HTTP request must contain `API-User-Public-Key` header containing (you won't believe) node client's public key.
-2. HTTP request must contain `Request-Params-Signature` header containing (you won't believe) request parameters' signature.
+2. HTTP request must contain `Request-Signature` header containing (you won't believe) request parameters' signature.

 ### How to sign request parameters?